gbinal/meta/projects/offsite-team-pictures.md

-## Team Photos at the Allhands Offsites
+## Team Photos at the 18F and then TTS Allhands Offsites

-_At the current rate of growth, we are hoping to have a team size greater than the population of Des Moines by 2021._

 ### March 2014